 These are some of the firsts of early photography, when the technology was still extremely primitive and difficult to use.
-Nonetheless, they show an interesting view into the lives of the people who developed the early invention, and how it evolved into the medium that we know and use today – especially in a time where our modern smart phones can take crystal clear pictures one moment and then let us play online slots Canada has to offer in another.
+Nonetheless, they show an interesting view into the lives of the people who developed the early invention, and how it evolved into the medium that we know and use today – especially in a time where our modern smart phones can take crystal clear pictures one moment and then let us play real money slots Canada has to offer in another.

 1. The First Photograph Ever

 Joseph Nicephore Niepce took the first photograph in history in 1826.
 He took the picture from an upstairs window of his estate in the Burgundy region of France, and was captured by through a process known as heliography.
 In essence, this processed used Bitumen of Judea, which was coated on to a piece of glass or metal, and the Bitumen would harden in proportion to the light that was coming through the lens.

 A mathematical physicist, James Clerk Maxwell, took this some years later in 1861.
 Maxwell is credited with the process that made the picture possible, but the photo itself was taken by the inventor of the SLR, Thomas Sutton.
 The picture is of a bow that contains three different, identifiable colours.

 Taken in 1957, the first digital picture actually predates the first digital camera by around 20 years before Kodak released their line of digital cameras.
 The photograph is the digitally rendered scan of shot that was taken from a film, and depicts the son of Russell Kirsch and has a resolution of 176×176.

 4. The First Photo of a Human